-Closing Thoughts on Operationalizing Equity Through DEI Training
+Closing Thoughts on Operationalizing Equity Through DEI Coaching

 To any organizations or individual changemakers advancing this important work, we commend you for taking action.
 The time is now to embrace new (and often overdue) practices that serve to support a wider breadth of individuals.